uzh/z-pool-tool/README.md

 - `make sihl server` - starts the tools webserver
 - `make sihl worker` - starts the tools worker for background jobs (e.g. send mails, create invitations)

+Note that the commands `make seed.root.clean` and `make seed.tenant.clean` also seed the database.
+Thus there's no need to run `make seed.root` or `make seed.tenant` respectively afterwards.

 Example commands to add an administrator for a specific role.

 ```bash